Skip to content

 raise RuntimeError(

-"Could not infer the output type from the estimator, please explicitly provide the output_mode "
+"Could not infer the output type from the estimator. "

 )

-# second check on the output mode after the inference
+# Second check on the output mode after the inference.

 if output_mode == "CLASSIFICATION":

-# take argmax along class axis from values
+# Take argmax along class axis from values.

 values = raw_vals.argmax(axis=-1)